LeanKit-Labs/lux.js/README.md

 ####ControllerViews
 A ControllerView is a component that contains state that will be updated from a store - they will typically appear at the top (or near) of logical sections of your component tree.
 In lux, a ControllerView gets two primary mixins: `luxAction` and `luxStore` (see the section on mixins below for more information on the mixins' API).
 The `luxAction` mixin gives the ControllerView an `ActionCreator` API for the specified store(s).
 The `luxStore` mixin wires the component into the bus to listen for updates from the specified store(s).

-You get an instance of a controller view by calling `lux.createControllerView()`.
+You get an instance of a ControllerView by calling `lux.createControllerView()`.
 For example, the ControllerView below is being given an ActionCreator API for the "board" store, and is also listening to the board store for data:

 ```javascript